evmarts/blog/_posts/2014-01-02-introducing-lanyon.md

 ---
 layout: post
-title: Introducing Lanyon
+title: Overlaying Images with Motivational Quotes
 ---

-# Overlays

 This project's goal is to automate the process of overlaying text onto images.
 Images to be overlayed with text are to be stored in the ```/in/bkg``` directory.
 The lines of text are to be stored in a text file ```quotes.txt```.